chanb/chanb.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is Bryan!
 I'm currently a MScAC student at University of Toronto and I did my undergrad at University of Toronto Scarborough.
-I was pretty "goalless" until recently where I started falling in love with Reinforcement learning.
+I was pretty "goalless" until recently where I started falling in love with reinforcement learning.
 Specifically, I am currently interested in how RL agents can be adaptive to different environments with minimal training.
 In other words, I am currently most interested in how metalearning, imitation learning, and few-shot learning can benefit!
 I have yet to read about inverse RL and transfer learning but I think I will end up being interested :)

 I am still very rusty as I just started last year but I plan to write some blogs every now and then on what I think about recent published papers!
 Hopefully at some point I can publish a few papers related to RL!